 Fairfield Heritage has now reopened to visitors.
 However due to current Covid restrictions there are a limited number of places, to book one or more of these places please visit eventbrite at link below:

 For 100 years Govan was the centre of shipbuilding on the Clyde.
 Here some of the finest, most luxurious liners, steamships and naval vessels were designed and launched.
 Today there are few visual reminders of this once thriving Clydeside industry but the former Fairfield Shipbuilding & Engineering Offices still pay testament to its greatness.
-Voted one of Glasgow's most admired buildings, this iconic, A-listed edifice is being restored in a £4 million project to provide a heritage centre and prestigious office accommodation.
+Voted one of Glasgow's most admired buildings, this iconic, A-listed edifice has been restored in a £5.8 million project to provide a heritage centre and prestigious office accommodation.

-During 2011-13 volunteers are helping us to research Govan's unique relationship with the shipbuilding history.
-The result will be a resource facility and exhibition area showing how Fairfield became the "Shipbuildingest Burgh in the World" and the lifeblood of a community.
+During 2011-14 volunteers helped us to research Govan's unique relationship with the shipbuilding history.
+The result is a resource facility and exhibition area showing how Fairfield became the "Shipbuildingest Burgh in the World" and the lifeblood of a community.

 If you worked in Fairfield or sailed on a Fairfield-built ship please get in touch.
 We need your help to tell the story!
-Please phone our Heritage Development Officer, Suki on 0141 445 7255 or email: email@example.com
+Please phone our Fairfield Co-ordinator, Abigail on 0141 445 5866 or email: firstname.lastname@example.org

 Are you part of Fairfield's story?
 If so, we would like to hear from you.
-The Heritage Centre will feature the stories and profiles of those who worked at Fairfield and are part of its history.
-Please contact us if you would like to tell us your experiences or be included in the exhibition.
+The Heritage Centre features the stories and profiles of those who worked at Fairfield and are part of its history.
+Please contact us if you would like to tell us your experiences.